microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[bool]``

-Must be set when `trial gpu number` greater than zero.
+Must be set when `trialGpuNumber` greater than zero.

 If your are using desktop system with GUI, set this to ``True``.